Terror Unleashed

 Inside China, however, where state-run media was saturated with programs accusing the Falun Gong teachings of causing the tragedy, the incident became a key tool for Chinese authorities to bend public opinion against Falun Gong.

 Within a month, authorities issued and started to spread glossy pamphlets which featured color photographs of the charred bodies.
-And a new wave of propaganda efforts saturated the news, television programs, schools and work places.
-You could see a reminder of the event everywhere and all the time.
+A new wave of propaganda efforts saturated the news, television programs, schools, and work places.
+Reminders of the event were available everywhere, around the clock.

-Some eight million students across the nation joined the propaganda and educational activities using window displays, posters, leaflets, video displays, to denounce Falun Gong.
+Some eight million students across the nation joined the propaganda and educational activities using window displays, posters, leaflets, and video displays to denounce Falun Gong.
 Anti-Falun Gong classes were scheduled in schools; and 12 million youngsters nationwide reportedly denounced Falun Gong in writing.

 School children are not spared • Elementary school textbook from mainland China, Thoughts and Moral Education, by People’s Education House, has used the staged Tiananmen “self-immolation” incident to incite children to hate Falun Gong.

-The endless propaganda coverage this “self-immolation” incident turned the general public from Falun Gong sympathizers into people who accepted the repression with indifference.
-Cases of hatred against Falun Gong increased significantly and Jiang’s regime seized the opportunity to intensify the persecution.
+The endless propaganda coverage of this “self-immolation” incident turned the general public from Falun Gong sympathizers into people who accepted the repression with indifference.
+Cases of hate crimes against Falun Gong practitioners increased significantly and Jiang’s regime seized the opportunity to intensify the persecution.

 According to incomplete statistics, during the first eighteen months of the persecution, 173 practitioners were persecuted to death.
 After the “self-immolation” incident, the death toll increased sharply to 869 in the following thirty-six months.